 Little and large: surveying and safeguarding coral reefs & whale sharks of the Maldives archipelago

 This SCUBA diving voluntourism expedition will take you to the beautiful 26 coral atolls that make up the Republic of Maldives.
-There you will help marine biologists study and protect its spectacular coral reefs and resident whale shark population.
+Based on a very luxurious and modern liveaboard yacht, you will help marine biologists study and protect the Maldives' spectacular coral reefs and resident whale shark population.
 All this because the Maldives government identified a need for further research and monitoring work as far back as 1997.
 Biosphere Expeditions is addressing this need with your help and will train you as a Reef Check EcoDiver.
 With this qualification you will then gather important reef and whale shark data and you will also be eligible to apply for PADI or NAUI Reef Check Speciality Course certification after the expedition.
 Please note that you need to be a fully qualified diver to take part in this expedition (minimum PADI Open Water or equivalent).

-Dates & meeting point: 12 - 18 September 2015 (7 days).
+Dates & meeting point: 12 - 18 Sep 2015 (7 days).
+Other dates.
 Participants can join for multiple slots (within the periods specified).
 The meeting point is in Male', the capital of the Maldives, and participants have to organise their own travel there.
 More details on this and how to get to Male' are in the .
-Other dates.

 Coral atolls of sea, sun and sand.

 Tropical and maritime climate with average day air temperature 28°C, water temperature 23-28°C and 8-10 hours of sunshine.